-- A. Categories of Materials and Activities - 1.
-The following item(s) are typically viewed as indicators of Superior service activity - a) Faculty participation in the governance of the university; - b) Holding office or committee assignments in professional organizations; - c) Editing of journals; - d) Membership on the editorial board of a journal - e) Membership by appointment to councils, standing committees. and special assignment groups (at the university level): - f) A University-level award for service. - 2.
-The following item(s) are typically viewed as indicators of Significant service - a) Membership by appointment or election on councils, standing committees, and special assignment groups (at the college level); - b) Advisement of student organizations; - c) Public lectures on basic economic concepts. - 3.
-The following item(s) are typically viewed as indicators of Satisfactory or Appropriate service - a) Membership by appointment or election on councils, standing committees, and special assignment groups (at their department level). - 4.
+A. Categories of Materials and Activities

+- 1. The following item(s) are typically viewed as indicators of Superior service activity - a) Faculty participation in the governance of the university; - b) Holding office or committee assignments in professional organizations; - c) Editing of journals; - d) Membership on the editorial board of a journal - e) Evidence of superior service on councils, standing committees. or special assignment groups at the university, college, or department level: - f) A University-level award for service. - 2.
+The following item(s) are typically viewed as indicators of Significant service - a) Membership on councils, standing committees. and special assignment groups at the university or college level: - b) Evidence of significant service on standing committees or special assignment groups at the department level: - c) Advisement of student organizations; - d) Public lectures on basic economic concepts. - 3.
+The following item(s) are typically viewed as indicators of Satisfactory or Appropriate service - a) Membership on standing committees or special assignment groups at the department level - 4.
 Other activities and documents may be submitted and will be considered on an individual basis according to their perceived merits relative to the enumerated items.
-Items that may be evaluated, depending upon their individual characteristics, as evidence of either superior, significant, appropriate or satisfactory service activity include but are not limited to the following - a) Service on non-academic organizations and governmental agencies; - b) Supervision of internship program; - c) Acquisition of funds for student-support programs or other university-related activities; - d) Services rendered to the University Professionals of Illinois; - e) Community Service - f) Providing substantial technological support or training to colleagues; - g) Reports prepared for the University Professionals of Illinois may be taken as evidence of service if it has not already been deemed creative/research activity under II.A.4.i); - h) Acting as a reviewer or referee for journals, books and textbooks may be taken as evidence of service if it has not already been deemed creative/research activity under II.A.4.k); - i) Other. - 5.
-For the purposes of promotion or professional advancement increase, either the quantity of the service evidenced by the submitted materials or the quality of the service evidenced by the submitted materials may be judged sufficient to warrant the indicated category. - 6.
+Items that may be evaluated, depending upon their individual characteristics, as evidence of either superior, significant, appropriate or satisfactory service activity include but are not limited to the following - a) Service on non-academic organizations and governmental agencies; - b) Supervision of internship program; - Acquisition of funds for student-support programs or other university-related activities; - d) Services rendered to the University Professionals of Illinois; - e) Community Service - f) Providing substantial technological support or training to colleagues;

+- g) Reports prepared for the University Professionals of Illinois may be taken as evidence of service if it has not already been deemed creative/research activity under II.A.4.j); - h) Acting as a reviewer or referee for journals, books and textbooks may be taken as evidence of service if it has not already been deemed creative/research activity under II.A.4.k); - i) Other. - 5.
+For the purposes of promotion or Professional Advancement Increase, either the quantity of the service evidenced by the submitted materials or the quality of the service evidenced by the submitted materials may be judged sufficient to warrant the indicated category. - 6.
 The above enumerated items should not be considered an exhaustive list.
-They are rather illustrative of some of the possible forms of materials and activities that a faculty member may submit. - B. Methods of Evaluation - 1.
-All members of the DPC will review and discuss documentation of service submitted by a candidate.
-With the knowledge and consent of the faculty member, the DPC may request representative written statements as to the quality of the service from other
+They are rather illustrative of some of the possible forms of materials and activities that a faculty member may submit.

+B. Methods of Evaluation

-- professional persons involved in the service activity(ies) documented by the faculty member, and may discuss the materials with the faculty member. - 2.
-Based on the sources of information listed above, each faculty member will be evaluated as having attained the following level of performance with respect to service: (1) unsatisfactory, (2) appropriate applicable only during the first probationary year -, (3) satisfactory, (4) significant, (5) superior.
+- 1. All members of the DPC will review and discuss documentation of service submitted by a candidate.
+With the knowledge and consent of the faculty member, the DPC may request representative written statements as to the quality of the service from other professional persons involved in the service activity(ies) documented by the faculty member, and may discuss the materials with the faculty member. - 2.
+Based on the sources of information listed above, each faculty member will be evaluated as having attained the following level of performance with respect to service: (1) unsatisfactory, (2) appropriate applicable only during the first probationary year , (3) satisfactory, (4) significant, (5) superior.